clue/docker-archeologit/README.md

 # docker-archeologit

-[ArcheoloGit](https://github.com/marmelab/ArcheoloGit) is data visualization tool to show the age and dev activity for git repositories.
+[ArcheoloGit](https://github.com/marmelab/ArcheoloGit) is a data visualization tool to show the age and dev activity for git repositories.
 This is a [docker](https://www.docker.io) image that eases setup.